• Skip to primary navigation

 But it's an equally amazing option if you want something super easy to prepare and with the WOW factor, to bring to picnics or dinner parties!

-You'll be absolutely amazed by the simplicity of this recipe, and I promise you'll be making this Italian salad at home all summer long.
+You'll love the simplicity of this recipe, and I promise you'll be making this burrata cheese pasta recipe at home all year round.

 This easy pasta recipe uses the most simple ingredients, in typical Italian fashion.